The Muscovy duck is an unmistakable sight with its bright red caruncles.

 This unusual-looking duck has been kept for hundreds of years and is a staple for many indigenous peoples of South America, adding eggs and meat to their diet.

-Although originally a tropical bird it has adapted well to a variety of climates and can thrive in temperatures down to 10°F.
+Although originally a tropical bird, it has adapted well to various climates and can thrive in temperatures down to 10°F.

-It has become a common sight across much of the US and also as far wide as New Zealand, Australia, UK and Europe where small feral colonies exist.
+It has become common across much of the US and as far wide as New Zealand, Australia, UK, and Europe, where small feral colonies exist.

-In this article we will explain how to keep Muscovy ducks, egg laying, fun facts and more…
+This article will explain how to keep Muscovy ducks, egg-laying, fun facts, and more…